 Here in Canada, we launch summer with the Victoria Day “24” weekend; in the U.S., it’s Memorial Day.
 Either way, while it may feel like summer, it’s not official until June 21st so there’s still time for those annual cleaning projects.
-In addition to whatever needs attention around the house, cottage, car or boat, your resume deserves a good “spring cleaning” too.
+In addition to whatever else needs attention, your resume deserves a good “spring cleaning” too.

 As career coaches, we often deal with resumes when clients have a pressing need‒a call from a recruiter, an unanticipated job loss, a posting too good to ignore.
 When we ask for a current resume to help get the process started, you’d be surprised at what we get:

 - Out-of-date resumes missing information about the current / most recent employer and job.

 - “New grad” resumes from mid-career professionals with years-old education cited first.

 - Multipage documents that have never been edited‒just added to over the years.

 If any of these sound like your resume, here are some tips that can help you create a current, level appropriate document that accurately represents who you are today‒and where you’re headed:

 - You need a career objective, but your resume doesn’t.
 No one is interested that your goal is “A role with a progressive firm where I can grow and develop.”
 Job seekers get hired to meet specific needs and solve particular problems.
 After a Header that provides your coordinates, begin your resume with a Profile that describes succinctly what you’re known for and in what functions and industries.
 Consider a list of Core Competencies as well; some employers start there and only go any further if they see something that speaks to them.